 Inside the Pixel Fold is the same Tensor G2 as the Pixel 7, 7 Pro, and now, the 7A.
 And its triple-camera array offers close specs to the Pixel 7 Pro, with a 48-megapixel main sensor compared to the 7 Pro’s 50 megapixels, but the main sensor is slightly smaller.
 So what’s on offer still feels quite Pixel 7-generation, with the exception of that slick-looking foldability and size.

-Update 5:17PM ET: Added availability details for more retailers and carriers.
+Update May 10th, 5:17PM ET: Added availability details for more retailers and carriers.

 Update June 20th, 11:59AM ET: We’ve updated the post to include new Pixel Fold preorder details and remove Pixel 7A preorder info.